1. Make sure the company behind your stock is large

 4. Always ensure your stock is at or below its past long-term average P/E ratio

-No matter how much the mainstream financial media like to vilify The PE ratio you can use it to your advantage and get into stocks below the long term average of the PE ratio.
+No matter how much the mainstream financial media like to vilify the PE ratio you can use it to your advantage and get into stocks below their long term average.

 An average PE of five years is good, 10 years is better.

 Financial websites as well as financial statements and your phone’s calculator app will help you to find a stocks’ long term average PE ratio.

 By using a long term average you are smoothing out the historical wild swings in market value that even large cap stocks succumb to.

 This is a smart and rational way to use the PE ratio despite the kicking it gets.

 5. Your company’s current P/E ratio should be 20 or below